arghasen/arghasen.github.io/_posts/2018-04-27-Challenge.md

 ## Why am I doing this?
-Learining is an exercise that should never end.
+Learning is an exercise that should never end.
 In the past 2 years I have really neglected that aspect and I am trying this out as a way to get into a habit of lifelong learning.

 Max Deutsh's Month2Master has fascinated me and made me curious as to how much can we achieve in a month of practice.
 Josh Koffman and his 20 hour rule has fascinated me for a long time.
 It is an opportunity to put both in practice together.

-I am looking to see if I can find what is the speed of my learing.
+I am looking to see if I can find what is the speed of my learning.

 ## Am I starting from scratch?
 In most cases, **Yes**.
 My current state is in the description of the challenges.

 ## What Next?
 I plan to start on the challenge on May 1, 2018.
 That gives me a couple of days to plan out the challenge and the get necessary preparations for the first challenge.
-Each challenge will be documeted in a separate blog.
+Each challenge will be documented in a separate blog.